appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/runner-diagnostic.md

 You can run the `diagnostic.sh` tool and create the diagnostic files which will help you to track configuration of your runner or host machine.

-When you run the tool, there will be a `diagnostic-${datetime}.tar.gz` file which you can share with us.
+When you run the tool, there will be a `diagnostic-reports` directory and `diagnostic-${datetime}.tar.gz` file which you can share with us.

 The `${datetime}` in the file name above is a dynamic variable which is the date and time you run the script.
 Date time format is: `yyyymmddHHMMSS` For example: `diagnostic-20240109064747.tar.gz`